The new generation of museum professionals

 Where to stay - ín style

-The candidates who win the seven Fellowships have the chance to stay in the Haga Huis.
+Three of the fellows have the chance to stay in the Haga Huis.
 An art-historical monument in its own right, this Amsterdam School-style house is within walking distance of the Rijksmuseum.
 Fellows have access to this distinctive residence thanks to the Andla Fonds, as part of its mission to support and contribute to art and science.

 An international network of alumni